brcooley/drupdate/README.md

 ## Installation ##

-Simply download the drupdate.py file along with .duConfig.conf and run it (Python 3.1.x or greater).
+Simply download the drupdate.py file along with .drupdate.conf and run it (Python 3.1.x or greater).
 Drupdate should support Windows, OS X, and Linux assuming you have a full python installation.

 ## Planned Features ##